23 Top Movies for Chinese Learners in 2025

 The words of these three individuals reflect the demolition of many old neighborhoods to make way for Olympic facilities.
 Yet, despite the changes they cannot control, it looks at hardworking people’s everyday lives.

-It is likely that most Mandarin learners are already familiar with the Beijing accent, especially if they have spent time listening to audio lessons.
-Such lessons typically include this northern dialect of China.
+Most Mandarin learners are likely already familiar with the Beijing accent, especially if they have spent time listening to audio lessons, which typically include this northern dialect of China.

 20. Lost in Thailand (人再囧途之泰囧 / Rén Zài Jiǒng Tú zhī Tài Jiŏng) — 2012